ratsprotocol/rats-protocol-website/src/article/en/understanding-MAP-omnichain-service.md

 # Illustrative Workflow: Cross-Chain Transfer Using AssetVault

-Let's consider a scenario where Alice wishes to transfer 100 USDC from Ethereum to Binance Smart Chain (BSC) using the MAP Protocol:
+Let's consider a scenario where Alice wishes to transfer 100 USDC from Ethereum to Binance Smart Chain (BSC) using the RATS Protocol:

 Initiation: Alice locks her 100 USDC in the AssetVault contract on Ethereum.

 * Lock Event and Messenger Role: A Lock event is emitted, and a Messenger constructs a Merkle proof to validate the event.
-This proof is then submitted to the AssetVault on the MAP Relay Chain.
+This proof is then submitted to the AssetVault on the RATS Relay Chain.
-* AssetVault on MAP Relay Chain: The AssetVault verifies the cryptographic proof and instructs the mUSDC contract to mint and subsequently burn the equivalent mUSDC, signaling Alice's intent to transfer funds to BSC.
+* AssetVault on RATS Relay Chain: The AssetVault verifies the cryptographic proof and instructs the mUSDC contract to mint and subsequently burn the equivalent mUSDC, signaling Alice's intent to transfer funds to BSC.
 * Final Transfer to BSC: Another Messenger submits a transaction to the AssetVault on BSC, containing the necessary proofs.
 Upon validation, the AssetVault transfers 100 USDC to Alice's address on BSC, completing the cross-chain transfer.

-# Components of MAP Omnichain Services (MOS)
+# Components of RATS Omnichain Services (MOS)